Tampere/open-city-tampere/README.md

 This repository includes the RN project structure and implements fundamental parts of the application, including UI flow.
 Open City Modules (https://github.com/haltu/open-city-modules) are separate packages that implement some specific functionality and can be installed to the derivate app.

+Open City Skeleton and Open City Modules have been developed using:
+`"react": "16.0.0"`
+`"react-native": "0.50.3"`

 ## Features